The internet noticed what’s wrong with the NFL’s anti-racism Super Bowl ad

 — Barry Malone (@malonebarry) February 8, 2021

-If the NFL’s treatment of Kaepernick thus far makes it too difficult to feature him during a minute-long ad about the league’s stance against systemic racism, that omission reveals more about the league’s stance against systemic racism than an ad ever could.
+If the NFL’s treatment of Kaepernick thus far makes it too difficult to acknowledge him in its minute-long ad against systemic racism, that omission reveals more about the league than an ad ever could.

 The solution isn’t no more ads about antiracism; it’s cleaning up the NFL’s own home field before airing them.